 Blue Carbon Credits and Offsets

-You can help fund the conservation and restoration of blue carbon ecosystems by purchasing carbon offsets, also known as carbon credits.
-These blue carbon credits fund projects that reduce emissions by either protecting existing blue carbon ecosystems or restoring degraded ones.
+Companies and individuals can also support blue carbon conservation by purchasing carbon offsets, also known as carbon credits.
+Blue carbon credits fund projects that reduce emissions by either protecting existing blue carbon ecosystems or restoring degraded ones.
 Most are community-based, creating benefits for local people and offering a financial incentive for communities to take part in long-term conservation.
-Unlike many mangrove restoration projects, carbon credits are independently verified to ensure that emissions reductions are real and measurable, offering greater accountability and confidence in their impact.
-To better understand how this works, check out our blog post on how carbon offsets work.
+Carbon credits are independently verified to ensure that emissions reductions are real and measurable, offering greater accountability and confidence in their impact.
+Learn more about how carbon credits and offsets work in our dedicated guide.

 Every blue carbon offset project takes a unique approach, tailored to the local situation.
-For instance, the Mikoko Pamoja project is protecting 290 acres (117 hectares) of mangroves on Kenya’s southern coast and restoring degraded beach areas by planting thousands of mangrove seedlings.
-The project engages local villagers through education, replanting efforts, and forest monitoring.
-In addition to conserving coastal ecosystems, the project reinvests its funding in local healthcare, skills training, and education.
-By preserving these valuable blue carbon ecosystems and creating livelihood opportunities, the project fosters marine health and strengthens the resilience of Kenya’s coastal communities.
+For instance, the Mikoko Pamoja project is protecting 290 acres (117 hectares) of mangroves on Kenya’s southern coast and restoring degraded beach areas by engaging villagers through education, replanting efforts, and forest monitoring.

-When you offset your carbon with Sustainable Travel International, your contribution supports projects like Mikoko Pamoja, as part of a diverse portfolio that includes blue and teal carbon, forestry, energy, and innovative climate tech solutions.
+Carbon offsets can be purchased through trusted providers, including Sustainable Travel International.
+When you offset your carbon with Sustainable Travel International, your contribution supports a diverse portfolio that includes blue and teal carbon, forestry, energy, and innovative climate tech solutions.

 To get started, use our carbon footprint calculator to estimate the emissions generated by your travel and purchase carbon offsets equivalent to your footprint.
 We also offer solutions for tour operators, hotels, and other businesses seeking to implement their own carbon offset programs.